ArtNazarov/luassg/README.md

 - **Clean completion** - Waits for all processes before exiting
 - **Timeout handling** - Prevents hanging processes
 - **Output management** - No stray output in terminal

-### How Parallel Processing Works:
-1. Scanner finds all XML files across entity directories
-2. Files are grouped into batches (default: 2 files per batch)
-3. Each file in a batch is processed by a separate `luassg_process_file.lua` instance
-4. Scanner monitors all processes and waits for completion
-5. Results are displayed after all files are processed

 ### Configuration:
 Modify the `BATCH_SIZE` variable in `luassg_scanner.lua`: